Bakassi conflict: Armed clashes (1981–2005)

 Soon thereafter Nigeria accused the Cameroonian Army of having launched incursions into Bakassi and in response sent 500–1,000 soldiers to protect its citizens on the peninsula in December.
 Tensions rose when both Nigeria and Cameroon sent additional forces to Bakassi on 21 December.
 The following January the Cameroonians killed an unknown number of Nigerian citizens.
 On 17 February 1994, the Nigeria-occupied territory close to Lake Chad received 3,000 refugees from the village of Karena after they fled from a violent crackdown by the Cameroonians.
 During the crackdown 55 people were burnt alive; 90 others were wounded and parts of the village were torched as well.
 Soon after another incident was reported close to the Cameroon–Nigeria frontier; Cameroonian gendarmes attacked the village of Abana in Cross River State over the border, killing 6 people and sinking 14 fishing boats.
 On 18–19 February, Nigerian forces attacked the Cameroonians and occupied now the full peninsula including the villages of Akwa, Archibong, Atabong, and Kawa Bana.
-Between 1–25 people were killed in the clashes.
+Between 1 and 25 people were killed in the clashes.
 On 29 March, Cameroon referred the matter to the International Court of Justice (ICJ).
 In early August 1995 heavy fighting took place, and local sources claim that 30 people were killed; this was never officially confirmed.
 On 3 February 1996, another clash occurred, resulting in several casualties.
 After these armed incidents, Nigeria alleged that France had deployed soldiers in the region.
 France stated that it had stationed two helicopters and fifteen paratroopers in Cameroon, but had not deployed to the peninsula.
 Between late 1999 and early 2000 French forces established a military base close to the disputed territory.
-The fighting between 1995 to 2005 is believed to have claimed 70 lives.
+The fighting between 1995 and 2005 is believed to have claimed 70 lives.